jordiae/DeepLearning-MAI/README.md

 ```

-The training options are the following:
+The training options are the following (note that the defaults have been optimized for performance in the validation set):
 ```
 parser = argparse.ArgumentParser(description='Train a CNN for mit67')
 parser.add_argument('--arch', type=str, help='Architecture', default='PyramidCNN')